Hannibal Rising (film): Filming

+Post-production

+Webber said that several violent scenes were cut before the film was sent to the ratings board, because the filmmakers thought that it was "a little bit too strong", but that it would probably be revealed in a Director's Cut later on.
+An unrated version was later made available on DVD.

 Reception

 Critical response

 On Rotten Tomatoes the film holds an approval rating of 16% based on 148 reviews, with an average rating of 4.10/10.
 The website's critics consensus reads: "Hannibal Rising reduces the horror icon to a collection of dime-store psychological traits."
 Metacritic assigned the film a weighted average score of 35 out of 100 based on 30 critics, indicating "generally unfavorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

+Michael J. Lee of Radio Free Entertainment wrote, "While the film is obviously missing Lambs brilliant dynamic between Hopkins and Jodie Foster (and even the chemistry between Hopkins and Edward Norton that the subsequent Red Dragon enjoyed), there are bright spots.
+In particular, Gaspard Ulliel in the lead role is impressive, suggesting the mannerisms of Hopkins' Lecter while clearly avoiding an outright impersonation.
+His Lecter is still young and inexperienced, but demonstrates the seed of something sinister--it is easy to see how the character's role as a misguided avenging angel will eventually lead to his fall from grace."
+Screen International wrote that Ulliel's body language "is genuinely chilling.
+He has a slight sexiness, as if he's turned on, to his masochistic smile.
+And the way he turns his face, inflates his cheeks and snarls like Billy Idol is attention-getting.
+That said, his performance is so mannered and controlled that one wants to open a window after a while and let in some life," and that Gong Li "is alluring and attractive in her seductively colourful bathrobes, but the love interest between her and the younger Ulliel has an incestuous quality that's decidedly unpleasant."

 The film was nominated for, but did not win, two Golden Raspberry Awards.
 They were for Worst Prequel or Sequel (lost to Daddy Day Camp) and Worst Excuse for a Horror Movie (lost to I Know Who Killed Me).